AKloc/BookNotes/How to Read a Book.md

 - Don't understand something?
 Keep reading, straight through, and then try reading the book again afterward when you have more context.
 - It gets WORDY at some points.
 I spent 20 minutes reading about the concept that sometimes words mean different things in different contexts.
 - Getting further into the book, it only got worse.
 20 pages dedicated to the concept that authors will make important points and then try to back them up with evidence.
 Who is this for?
 - I threw the towel in about halfway through the book and skimming the remainder.
-This isn't a practical guide, it's a philosophical interpretation of wh
+This isn't a practical guide, it's a philosophical interpretation of what books are, the relationship of an author and a reader, etc.
+- The ultimate "level" of reading is a made-up term, "syntopic reading."

 **What can I do with this?**
 - I'm going to start reading the Table of Contents.